 The debate no longer is about whether businesses need digital transformation or not.
 If you look at the disruption caused over the last one-and-a-half decade by digital-native new businesses, you will realize that every business, small, medium, or large, needs to embrace this transformation to survive and to remain relevant.
+Digital transformation is not only about the tools and the technology.
+It is also about Agile transformation and enterprise agility.
 The situation caused by Coronavirus has reinforced the future dependence on the digital further.
 While no one is sure about how the situation will be over the next few months when humanity attempts to return to “normalcy”, one thing is sure, that the resilience needed for business in the future is not going to be possible without the digital transformation of today’s businesses.

 Studies have shown that the impact of successful digital transformation among B2B and B2C players has resulted in higher client-satisfaction scores, reductions of 10 to 20 percent in costs, revenue growth of 10 to 15 percent, and an increase in employee satisfaction.
 IDG estimates over $2 trillion already spent behind digital transformation initiatives, and the trend is there to continue.

 But what exactly is digital transformation is and what does it entail?
 Here is an interesting fact; In 2018, Gartner published a research note.
 According to that note, while 66% of CEOs said they are embracing digital transformation, efforts of only 11% can be said to be truly transformational based on the activities they did.
 For some, moving their on-premise data centers to the cloud will constitute digital transformation, while for a few others, it would mean improving customer journey using digital platforms, something we did for Simbli (Download the case study).
 In truth, digital transformation transcends the boundaries of digital technologies.
 It is more about fundamentally changing the way we think, feel, and operate as a business.